yale-mgt-858-spring-2021/sql-schemas-starter/README.md

   set the `updated_at` column of a row in users to `now()` whenever the row is updated.
   As with table creation, make sure this is idempotent.
 Use `CREATE OR REPLACE FUNCTION` and `DROP TRIGGER IF EXISTS` (Google it 😎) accomplish that, otherwise you're going to get errors when you rerun your `answer.sql` SQL.
+This is a [common pattern](https://x-team.com/blog/automatic-timestamps-with-postgresql/).
 * Please add the following students to the user table.
 (Please try to do this "properly", by not hard-coding the `role_id`, you might think about using the so-called "insert into select" form